FtuoilXelrash/rHelp/README.txt

 ]

 This will display as two separate lines in both chat and F1 console.

+HELP MESSAGE EXAMPLE WITH PLACEHOLDERS:
+"Help Message - Content": [
+  "Server: {server}",
+  "Players Online: {player_count}",
+  "",
+  "Welcome {player}!"
+]

+Placeholders work identically in help messages as they do in join messages.

 INSTALLATION:
 1. Save rHelp.cs to your oxide/plugins/ directory